Lisa Ono: Career

 In 2003 she released the album Dans Mon Île (French for "In my island"), themed around a voyage to France and based on famous French songs.
-Joining her once again is the Brazilian composer and arranger Meerio Adnet.
+Joining her once again is the Brazilian composer and arranger Mario Adnet.
 Guest musicians include Pierre Barouh, Richard Galliano, and Henri Salvador, who also performs a duet with Lisa on "J'ai Vu".
 In the summer of 2004, Lisa released NAIMA-meu anjo, a collection of African and Arabic songs done in a bossa nova style.
 In November 2004, Lisa released her newest CD Boas Festas 2 – Feliz Natal.
 On this album Lisa returns to Brazil with a new "winter bossa" collection of Christmas songs in English and Portuguese recorded with three of Brazil's top guitarists – Toninho Horta, Oscar Castro-Neves, and Romero Lubambo.

 Lisa announced the birth of her second child, a boy, on 7 October 2004.

 Lisa has performed with Tom Jobim and with João Donato in Brazil, in addition to other performances around the world.
 Appearances in Japan include concerts at the Blue Note Tokyo with Paulo and Daniel Jobim, Toninho Horta, and Emílio Santiago.

 In addition to making guest appearances on other recordings, Lisa has also created music for television commercials in Japan.

 As of November 2007, she has released 22 albums.

 In 2009, from January to April, Ono held her Asian tour from Beijing, Shanghai, Hong Kong, Taipei, to Bangkok.
 On 4 March 2009, her two new albums, Cheek To Cheek – Jazz Standards from RIO – and Look To The Rainbow – Jazz Standards from L.A. – were released at the same time.
-The theme of both albums is jazz music, and features producers/arrangers from Brazil (Meerio Adnet) and Los Angeles (Bill Cantos).
+The theme of both albums is jazz music, and features producers/arrangers from Brazil (Mario Adnet) and Los Angeles (Bill Cantos).
 In May 2009, Lisa started Lisa Ono Concert Tour 2009 – Jazz Standards -, a tour to celebrate her two new albums.

 In August 2012, Ono served on the judging panel of a Chinese singing-survival show Asian Wave which was broadcast on Dragon Television from 5 September.

 In March 2019, her song Sway It, Hula Girl from the album Bossa Hula Nova was sampled on Freddie Dredd's song Cha Cha, which subsequently became popular on the short form video app TikTok.